radriann21/radriann21/README.md

 <h3 align="center">About me</h3>

-- I'm a computer engineering student 💻
+- I'm a computer science graduated 💻
 - Self-taught web developer who loves the JavaScript ecosystem 📚
-- Interested in Mobile and IA 🧠
+- Interested Mobile and IA 🧠
 - I'm from Venezuela 🌎
 - The first language I studied was Python. 🐍